The Education Policy Leadership Consortium©

-(Kansas, Missouri, Massachusetts, Minnesota, New York, Ohio, Pennsylvania)
+Kansas, Missouri, Michigan, Minnesota, New York, Ohio, Pennsylvania

-To engage state education policy program alumni in collaborating with peers across state lines to further enhance the knowledge and skills that support the development, adoption, and implementation of public policy to improve educational opportunity for all.
+The Advanced Education Policy Leadership Program (AEPLP) will engage state education policy program alumni in collaborating with peers across state lines to further enhance the knowledge and skills that support the development, promotion, adoption, and implementation of public policy to improve educational opportunity for all.

 PROGRAM GOALS

-1. To advance to the strategic level the knowledge and skills acquired previously in state-level education policy programs.
+1. To advance the knowledge and skills acquired previously in state-level education policy programs.

 2. To nurture and expand networking relationships among senior fellows across the Consortium states.

-3. To increase awareness of, and engagement with, education policy initiatives, and implementation practices in the Consortium member states.
+4. To increase awareness of education policy initiatives in the Consortium member states.

-Individuals who have completed a state-level education policy program or institute will be invited to participate in the 2024-25 Advanced EPLP.
-Invitations to participate will be sent by state Advanced EPLP coordinators on or before June 30, 2024.
+Advanced EPLP candidates will have completed a state education policy program or institute and will have experience in education policy issues, strategic leadership, and/or senior leadership roles.
+Invitations to participate in the program will be at the discretion of AEPLP state coordinators and will typically be sent by state coordinators on or before June 30, 2025.

 Program Fee & Estimated Expenses for the In-Person Symposium